 Working, Controlling and Managing Major Cases

 This is a practical 3-day course designed to provide participants with skills, knowledge, techniques, and abilities to examine the decisions to be made before undertaking a major case and to avoid mistakes made by investigating officers.
 This course will focus on attention to crime scene entry, protection, and control; coordination of the investigation; competent investigation techniques; and trial and post-arrest activities.
-Training is designed to meet the needs of decision and policy makers, supervisors, or officers leading major investigations (i.e. homicide, police-involved shootings, and media sensitive incidents).
+Training is designed to meet the needs of decision and policy makers, supervisors, or officers leading major investigations (i.e. homicide, media-sensitive incidents).

 Course Topics and Areas of Study: